-Based on the previous section, it could be concluded that the chemical energy in carbohydrates, fats, and proteins is the direct source of energy for cellular chemical energy Energy that is released as the bonds holding chemicals together are broken.
-In the human body the foods ingested provide chemical energy to make ATP, which is the ultimate source of chemical energy in the body.
+Based on the previous section, it could be concluded that the chemical energy in carbohydrates, fats, and proteins is the direct source of energy for cellular function.
+However, adenosine triphosphate (ATP) A chemical compound that contains three phosphate groups attached to an adenosine molecule.
+ATP is the direct source of energy for all biological processes.